-- Students may become identified as being SEND Support by the following: - (These are called triggers) - Each half term there will be a review of the students with Additional Educational Needs and the students' pupil passport and/or other relevant documentation will be updated if necessary - The review may be done by the Director of Climate and Culture, SENCO or Key Stage teams.
+- Students may become identified as being SEND Support by the following: - (These are called triggers) - o Each half term there will be a review of the students with Additional Educational Needs. - The review may be done by the Director of Climate and Culture, SENCO or Key Stage teams.
 Once completed the outcomes should be shared with the SENCO. - If the review establishes that a pupil makes average to good progress then they may be moved to monitoring if they need no further support. - If the review establishes that a pupil makes little to average progress the SENCO will decide what is the most appropriate action to take. - This will be either to involve an outside agency or to map the additional support that the school can provide. - If the next stage is to give a substantial amount of additional support within school, then the SENCO will ensure that this is at the appropriate level for SEND Support, again parents will be consulted and kept up to date with information. - Once a student has been identified as 'SEND Support they are again identified by 'NEED'.
-Their need will be one of the following: - Cognition and Learning
+Their need will be one of the following: - Cognition and Learning - Social, Emotional, Mental Health - Physical/ Sensory Impairment - Communication and Interaction and deflection strategies for classroom disruption.
+These learning plans are then shared with teachers who are expected to have these learning plans printed and used to inform the planning of their lessons.
+Teachers should set appropriate learning targets for the student and review regularly.